Self-determination: United States

 The colonization of the North American continent and its Native American population has been the source of legal battles since the early 19th century.
 Many Native American tribes were resettled onto separate tracts of land (reservations), which have retained a certain degree of autonomy within the United States.
 The federal government recognizes Tribal Sovereignty and has established a number of laws attempting to clarify the relationship among the federal, state, and tribal governments.
 The Constitution and later federal laws recognize the local sovereignty of tribal nations, but do not recognize full sovereignty equivalent to that of foreign nations, hence the term "domestic dependent nations" to qualify the federally recognized tribes.

 Certain Chicano nationalist groups seek to "recreate" an ethnic-based state to be called Aztlán, after the legendary homeland of the Aztecs.
 It would comprise the Southwestern United States, historic territory of indigenous peoples and their descendants, as well as colonists and later settlers under the Spanish colonial and Mexican governments.
-Black nationalists have argued that, by virtue of slaves' unpaid labor and the harsh experiences of African Americans under slavery and Jim Crow, African Americans have a moral claim to the areas where the highest percentage of the population classified as Black lives.
-They believe this area should be the basis of forming an independent state of New Afrika, designed to have an African-American majority and political control.
+Supporters of the proposed state of New Afrika argue that the history of African-Americans living in and making productive of several U.S. states in the Black Belt entitles them to establish an African-American republic in the area, alongside $400 billion as reparations for slavery.

 There are several active Hawaiian autonomy or independence movements, each with the goal of realizing some level of political control over single or several islands.
 The groups range from those seeking territorial units similar to Indian reservations under the United States, with the least amount of independent control, to the Hawaiian sovereignty movement, which is projected to have the most independence.
 The Hawaiian Sovereignty movement seeks to revive the Hawaiian nation under the Hawaiian constitution.
-Supporters of this concept say that Hawaii retained its sovereignty while under control of the United States.